 International expansion — if your company is growing quickly (and congrats to you if it is), and you are considering opening a European-based entity or online store, then you will be required to adhere to PSD2 and SCA.
 Likewise, if you are US-founded and based, but have entities already established within the EEA, you will need to make sure you are fully PSD2 and SCA compliant as soon as possible.

-Implementing a fully passwordless authentication solution, such as BindID, as part of your payment processing security measures will make sure your business is in line with the new PSD2 and SCA requirements.
+Implementing a fully passwordless authentication solution as part of your payment processing security measures will make sure your business is in line with the new PSD2 and SCA requirements.
 This will ensure your customers are getting the highest level of cybersecurity protection possible, wrapped up neatly in a smooth and totally seamless user experience.
 Adopting this technology will help businesses not only win customers’ patronage, but their trust, and will keep them and their customers far out of reach of security-related conflicts in the future.